marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/what-is-antisemitism.md

 The point is that it's hate towards a "Zionist" for being a Jew - not a Jew happening to be a Zionist - which most Jews are.

+Hating Jews, or any other ethnic group for being who they are, is racism.
+Hating Jews because of what Israel do is not acceptable.

 ### When is it legit criticism of Israel?

 A lot of people who say they are not against Jews, only Israel and the "Zionists", have something against Israelis for mostly being Jewish.
 Their apparent dislike for Zionism make them associate both.